wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, WordPress Admin, Twitter Bootstrap, Twitter Bootstrap Javascript, Bootstrap CSS, WordPress Bootstrap, normalize, reset, YUI
 Requires at least: 3.2.0
 Tested up to: 3.3.2
-Stable tag: 2.0.2.3
+Stable tag: 2.0.3

-With WordPress Twitter Bootstrap CSS you can easily include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.
+With WordPress Twitter Bootstrap CSS you can include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-To see the latest release notes for the new version 2.0.0 for the [WordPress Twitter Bootstrap CSS plugin](http://www.hostliketoast.com/2012/02/wordpress-twitter-bootstrap-css-plugin-v2-0-final/ "WordPress Twitter Bootstrap CSS plugin v2.0 (Final) - Notes on important changes") see the release article on our site.
+What is Twitter Bootstrap?
+It's a CSS and Javascript framework that helps boost your site design and functionality quickly.

-We love to use Twitter Bootstrap at [Worpit](http://worpit.com/ "Worpit: Fast, Centralized WordPress Admin").
+We love to use Twitter Bootstrap on our WordPress sites at [Worpit](http://worpit.com/ "Worpit: Fast, Centralized WordPress Admin").

-We wanted a way to quickly link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.
+And we wanted a way to quickly link the latest Bootstrap CSS and Javascript to all pages, regardless of the WordPress Theme.

-Now you can!
+With this plugin, now you can!

 *	Works with *any* Wordpress Theme without ever editing Theme files and NO programming needed.
+*	Now fully customizable with built-in LESS Compiler.
 *	Handy WordPress [SHORTCODES] to add Twitter Bootstrap elements to your site quickly
 *	Add your own custom CSS reset file
 *	Option to add JavaScript to the [HEAD] (defaults to end of [BODY] as is good practice)

-The home for documentation of this plugin is: [Documentation for this WordPress Plugin](http://www.hostliketoast.com/wordpress-resource-centre/wordpress-plugins/ "WordPress Bootstrap CSS Plugin Documentation Home")
+*	and more..

+To get the latest news and support go here: [WordPress Twitter Bootstrap CSS plugin](http://worpit.com/wordpress-twitter-bootstrap-css-plugin-home/ "WordPress Twitter Bootstrap CSS Plugin Home") to see the release article on our site.

 **Why use Twitter Bootstrap?**
 It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all